Jooyaro/Weather-Bigdata-Contest-2021/README.md

-# Weather-Bigdata-Contest-2021
+# Weather Bigdata Contest-2021

-## Topic: Prediction of landslide occurrences 24 hours/48 hours from the given date in the respective region of Gyeongsang area in South Korea.
+### A contest description

-(The Weather Big Data Contest is an annual big data contest organized by the South Korea Meteorological Administration.
-Our team won 2nd place and a special award in the Public Cooperation category of the contest.
-The related codes and results are presented in this repository.)
+The Weather Big Data Contest is an annual competition organized by the South Korea Meteorological Administration.
+It presents objectives related to weather data and challenges participants to solve problems in both the public nd private sectors.
+Participants can choose either sector to participate in.
+In 2021, the contest required participants to predict landslide occurrences within 24 and 48 hours based on both provided and external data regarding the Gyeongsang area in South Korea.
+Using data from 2011-2019, participants were expected to predict landslide occurrences in 2020.
+Our team won 2nd place and a special award in the Public Cooperation sector of the contest.
+The repository contains the related codes and results.

+### Objective: Prediction of landslide occurrences within 24 and 48 hours regarding the Gyeongsang area in South Korea.

 ### Introduction
 Due to recent global warming, the frequency of typhoons and heavy localized rainfall has increased in South Korea.
 The intensity of localized heavy rainfall has also grown, resulting in significant increases in hourly, daily, and consecutive rainfall amounts.
 Taking the year 2020 as an example, the monsoon season in the central region lasted for 54 days, making it the year with the highest recorded rainfall in the past decade.
 The increase in rainfall is expected to have a considerable impact on South Korea, where approximately 65% of the land area consists of mountainous terrain with significant elevation changes, leading to floods and landslides.